on March 31th, 2020 (JST) current information.

 - Hotels: Depending on the size and number of pieces of luggage, bellhops should be tipped about $2 to 3 per piece.
 Tip well if you have a lot of luggage.
-Leave $1 to 2 on the pillow for housekeeping staff.
+Leave $2 on the pillow for housekeeping staff.

 Voltage and plug